Doneraile (Parliament of Ireland constituency)

 Doneraile was a constituency represented in the Irish House of Commons until 1800.

-Doneraile is in County Cork, Republic of Ireland.
+Doneraile is in County Cork, Ireland.

 History

 In the Patriot Parliament of 1689 summoned by James II, Doneraile was represented with two members.

 Daniel O'Donovan of Mahoonagh and Feenagh was a Member of James II's 1689-92 Patriot Parliament who represented the Manor of Doneraile.